-According to the Vocational Training Act (BBiG) and the Crafts and Trades Code (HwO), no specific prior training is required for taking up vocational training.
+According to the and the ), no specific prior training is required for taking up vocational training.
 Depending on the respective profession, however, most companies require at least a secondary general school-leaving certificate, if not even an intermediate school leaving certificate (middle school leaving certificate, intermediate school-leaving certificate) or the (technical) university entrance qualification (higher education entrance qualification).
 Without a school-leaving certificate, it is very difficult to find an apprenticeship on the German job market.

 Primary school is the first school for all children.
 It is usually divided from class 1 to class 4.
 After primary school, the children can usually attend three classic types of school, which should be briefly described: